Connexxa: Research and practice on women and queer people in the night-time.

 Community knowledge is the starting point.

-Connexxa exists to enable night spaces, services and policies that work for women and queer people too.
+Connexxa exists to contribute to night spaces, services and policies

 Our experience after dark is not an individual issue.